influxdata/influxdb/README.md

 2019-12-30T22:19:39.043918000Z  2019-12-30T23:19:39.043918000Z                       v                       m  2019-12-30T23:17:02.000000000Z                             2
 ```

 Use the `-r, --raw` option to return the raw flux response from the query.
 This is useful for moving data from one instance to another as the `influx write` command can accept the Flux response using the `--format csv` option.

-## Introducing Flux
+## Flux

-Flux is an MIT-licensed data scripting language (previously named IFQL) used for querying time series data from InfluxDB.
+Flux (previously named IFQL) is an open source functional data scripting language designed for querying, analyzing, and acting on data.
+Flux supports multiple data source types, including:

+- Time series databases (such as InfluxDB)
+- Relational SQL databases (such as MySQL and PostgreSQL)
+- CSV

 The source for Flux is [available on GitHub](https://github.com/influxdata/flux).
-Learn more about Flux from [CTO Paul Dix's presentation](https://speakerdeck.com/pauldix/flux-number-fluxlang-a-new-time-series-data-scripting-language).
+To learn more about Flux, see the latest [InfluxData Flux documentation](https://docs.influxdata.com/flux/) and [CTO Paul Dix's presentation](https://speakerdeck.com/pauldix/flux-number-fluxlang-a-new-time-series-data-scripting-language).

 ## Contributing to the Project